in the School of Health Professions

 The shortage of cytotechnologists is intensifying due to the fact that, for the past five years, an average of 134 new cytotechnologists are taking the national registry exam and entering the workforce each year.
 Additionally, there are not many accredited Cytotechnology Schools in the nation.
 While they have the ability to accept and train additional students, they are only filling to 68% capacity.

-Over the past three active years of the program (2016-2017 and 2021), 100% of the students who started our program completed it.
-During the same period of time, 86% passed the ASCP Board of Certification Exam on their first attempt.
+Over the past three active years of the program (2017 and 2020-2021), 100% of the students who started our program completed it.
+During the same period of time, 86% passed the ASCP Board of Certification Exam.

 As the number of job cytotechnologist vacancies continues to outpace the number of licensed technologists, our graduates have enjoyed an incredibly favorable (97%) placement rate over the past three active years of the program.
 In 2022, 100% of the students received job offers prior to graduation.